ivan-khvostishkov/booktube/README.md

 - 🔖 **Bookmarkable URLs** - Save and share your playback settings
 - 📝 **Custom Titles** - Set personalized titles for your audiobooks
 - 📋 **Playlist Support** - Play YouTube playlists or multiple videos in sequence
+- 🔀 **Playlist Shuffling** - Randomize the order of videos in playlists
 - 📱 **Responsive Design** - Works on desktop and mobile devices
 - 🌙 **Dark Theme** - Easy on the eyes for nighttime listening